ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/04_AlphaFold_CAF/02_pocket_analysis/README.md

 ## Notes

-- This directory contains only the pocket-focused analyses for `04_AlphaFold_CAF`.
+- This directory contains only the pocket-focused analyses for `04_AlphaFold_CAF` system.
 - Replica-level source outputs and processed summary tables are organized in `processed_outputs/`.
 - Files in `processed_outputs/` were used for downstream summary generation, cross-system comparison, and plotting.
+- SASA-related outputs are provided for structural-context comparison and should be interpreted cautiously because solvent exposure depends on the selected atom group and calculation context.
+- In the manuscript, this system is described as the **CAF** receptor setup.
 - Other analysis categories are organized separately.